Linguistic Neuron Overlap Patterns to Facilitate Cross-lingual Transfer on Low-resource Languages: Conclusion

 \section{Conclusion}

 In this work, we explore whether sharing neurons can improve LLMs' cross-lingual performance on low-resource languages.
 We propose a simple yet effective language-bridge approach with the help of neuron interpretation.
-To ensure accurately and fully activate overlap neurons across languages, we construct neurons probe data from the ground-truth MUSE dictionaries.
-By quantifying neuron similarity, we seek the optimal bridge for X-ICL and conduct extensive experiments to validate the efficacy and generalization of our approach.
+To ensure accurate and full activation of overlap neurons across languages, we construct probing data from the ground-truth MUSE dictionaries.
+By quantifying neuron similarity, we seek the optimal bridge for X-ICL and conduct extensive experiments to validate its efficacy and generalization.